 Check your freezer.
 Have you got large cuts of meat that could be extended in a soup or stew?
 Look on the shelves.
 Lots of flour?
 Make some specialty breads.

 Bags of oats?
 Make porridge, or flapjacks, or oatmeal cookies.
-You get the picture.

 Use this opportunity to get creative with staff.
 Being creative will boost everyone’s morale.
 You may have a skeleton staff at the moment, but coming together to create new dishes and new ways of doing things will give everyone a sense of ownership and purpose.
-Including you.

 Some dishes such as chili can be batch-cooked and delivered in microwaveable pots.
 Perfect for hospital and other care workers who can’t get food so easily.